Dess railway station: History

-The station was opened in 1859 on the Deeside branch by the Deeside Extension Railway and from the start its services were operated by the Deeside Railway.
+The station was opened in 1859 on the Deeside branch of the Deeside Railway Extension and from the start its services were operated by the Deeside Railway.
 Later it became part of the GNoSR and at grouping merged with the London and North Eastern Railway.
 It stood 29.5 miles (47.5 km) from Aberdeen and 13.75 miles (22 km) from Ballater.
 It was closed to passengers on 28 February 1966.
 The line has been lifted and sections form part of the Deeside Way long-distance footpath.
 The station was unstaffed from circa 1964, if not earlier, when goods services were withdrawn from the line.